 Why is preventive dental care so important?

 There are two important reasons everyone should take preventive dental care seriously.
 The first one is obvious, to prevent dental problems from developing.
 Preventive measures include cleaning your teeth which removes hard-to-reach, built-up plaque and tartar from your teeth.
-In doing this, gum disease and tooth decay are avoided.
+By doing this, you can avoid gum disease and tooth decay.
 The second reason is to catch dental problems in the early stages.
 Conditions like oral cancer and gum disease are treatable when detected early.

 How often should I visit the dentist?

 The average person should visit the dentist about two times a year.
 At each visit, our staff will examine your teeth and gums and provide you with a dental cleaning.
 The dentist will take dental x-rays once a year unless there is a problem.
-However, if you suffer from frequent tooth decay or periodontal disease, it is highly recommended to be seen a dentist more often.
+However, if you suffer from frequent tooth decay or periodontal disease, your dentist will recommend dental cleanings and check-ups more often.

 Are teeth cleanings painful?

 Most patients do not experience any pain during teeth cleaning.
 For the people that do experience discomfort, it is typically because of poor oral hygiene.
 The goal of a dental hygienist is to remove all hidden plaque and tartar.
 This can become difficult if you have not visited the dentist in a while or if you fail to floss and brush your teeth regularly.
 Proper at-home oral care and regular dentist appointments will ensure your dental cleanings are painless.

 Why do dentists use fluoride?

 Fluoride is an important part of dentistry because it helps patients maintain good oral health throughout their lifetime.
 It prevents tooth decay from developing by protecting the teeth from the damage that plaque can cause.
 Fluoride treatments are common for children who are still learning how to properly care for their teeth and are susceptible to tooth decay.